Freiling87/CCU/CCU/Scratchpad.md

 	- Cost Scale: Now excludes Bribe for Quest Item.
 	- Relationship: No longer affect Home Base
 - Feature Additions
-  - Default Goals
-	- Random Teleport
-  - Objects
-	- The Vendor Cart is no longer accessible as a normal container.
-It requires an operating bar to access, and will make a small noise as you ransack it.
-Sneaky/Silent Fingers both apply.
   - Traits
 	- Appearance
 	  - You can now randomize the appearance of NPCs.
 See the Traits page for details, as there are too many traits to list here.